wonderlang/wonder-date/README.md

 #wonder-date
-A date library for Wonder that makes use of Javascript to modify the standard library.
+A basic date library for Wonder that makes use of Javascript to modify the standard library.

 ##Usage
 The library contains one dynamic variable called `date`, which is an object containing data on the date at the time of the call.